 Enable your organization to use a SAML identity provider, also called single sign-on, to import users and groups from a SAML identity provider and allow imported users to sign on to the organization with the credentials established in the SAML identity provider.

 This operation requires the rights included in the predefined Organization Administrator role or an equivalent set of rights.

-Verify that you have access to an OpenAM or Active Directory Federation Services SAML identity provider.
+- Verify that you have access to an SAML 2.0 compliant identity provider.

 For information on configuring and acquiring metadata from an OpenAM or Active Directory Federation Services SAML provider, consult the documentation for your SAML provider.

-The system will extract these attributes from the SAML token (if available) and use them for interpreting the corresponding pieces of information about the user attempting to log in.
+- The system extracts these attributes from the SAML token (if available) and uses them for interpreting the corresponding pieces of information about the user that is attempting to log in.

 Group information is necessary if the user is not directly imported but is expected to be able to log in by virtue of membership in imported group(s).
-A user may belong to multiple groups and hence can have multiple roles during a session.
+A user may belong to multiple groups and, as a result, can have multiple roles during a session.